riga/tfdeploy/README.md

 or by simply copying the file into your project.

+##### Development status

+Currently, all math ops and a selection of nn ops are implemented.
+The remaining ops will follow within a few days, so there might be some  ``UnknownOperationException``'s during conversion.
+See [milestone v0.2.0](https://github.com/riga/tfdeploy/milestones/v0.2.0).

 ## Why?

 Working with tensorflow is awesome.
 Model definition and training is simple yet powerful, and the range of built-in features is just striking.